 American Staffordshire Terrier Lab Mix may inherit the above physical traits in any combinations.
 In terms of size, they are normally closer to Amstaffs (a little shorter and lighter than Labradors).
 Color-wise, they can be of any color or combination that they can inherit from the parents, from tan to brindle to black/chocolate.
 It really depends on the genes they inherit from mom and dad.

-American Staffordshire Terrier Lab Mix: personality traits
+Amstaff Lab mix: personality traits

 As with physical traits, American Staffordshire Terrier Lab Mix will inherit some sort of a combination of the character traits of both Amstaffs and Labrador Retrievers.
 What that combo will be like can really vary from pup to pup and really depends on what character traits the parents had.
 Let’s see what we can expect from a Lab-Amstaff combo.

-Labradors are world-known for their unique, outgoing and lovable personality.
+Labradors are world-known for their unique outgoing and lovable personality.
 Some dog lovers believe this is the ultimate king of the dog world, the smartest and most easy to train breed out there.
 They really are very easy to train – not only because they are so intelligent, but also because they seem to literally live to please their owner, so they are usually very happy to do whatever their owners ask them to.
-Labradors make for excellent service dogs: seeing eye dogs, rescue dogs, police dogs etc. They are commonly used as therapy dogs in hospitals and with various clubs for children and adults with physical and mental disabilities.
+Labradors make for excellent service dogs: seeing-eye dogs, rescue dogs, police dogs, etc. They are commonly used as therapy dogs in hospitals and with various clubs for children and adults with physical and mental disabilities.

 Labs are extremely friendly dogs.
 Aggression is virtually absent in labs.
 They are also quite sensitive and can react strongly to being punished.
-As much as slightly raised voice can make a lab feel quite wounded, let alone a slap or any other physical punishment.
+As much as a slightly raised voice can make a lab feel quite wounded, let alone a slap or any other physical punishment.

-Labradors get very attached to their owners and their family, and don’t deal well with being alone or abandoned.
+Labradors get very attached to their owners and their family and don’t deal well with being alone or abandoned.
 If they have to spend a lot of the day alone, a lab may become bored and destructive.
 They thrive with owners and families that have time for them.
-This is a very active, happy dog that needs lots of interaction with people and lots of play time.
+This is a very active, happy dog that needs lots of interaction with people and lots of playtime.
 They can be characterized as somewhat hyperactive, so they only suit families that are more on the active side.

 What about the other part of your American Staffordshire Terrier Lab Mix – the Amstaff?
-Amstaff are also known for their particular temperament, but they are significantly different from Labs.
+Amstaff is also known for their particular temperament, but they are significantly different from Labs.
 As opposed to Labs, Amstaffs are a far more “serious” breed.
 This is definitely not a dog that loves everyone, although Amstaffs are certainly very loving dogs.
 They tend to be very attached to their owners and to be polite with strangers, but they don’t necessarily “love” everyone they meet.
 This is just not in their nature.

 This is not necessarily the best dog for a first-time dog owner.
 Amstaffs do need a confident owner that knows what they are doing.
 This is partly due to how stubborn these dogs tend to be.
 Stubbornness, which is mostly just the other side of confidence, is something that is pretty much genetic in this breed.
 Amstaff ancestors – bulldogs – were bred to be stubborn and confident so they could be successful in the fighting pits.